w3f/Grants-Program/applications/ScoutCoinFabrik_2.md

 We briefly validated the idea of the development described in this application with David Hawig and Bhargav Bhatt from Web3 Foundation, who encourage us to apply for this grant.

-We have finished the first milestone of this project ([Milestone 1](https://github.com/w3f/Grants-Program/blob/master/applications/ScoutCoinFabrik.md#milestone-1-proof-of-concept)), accomplishing all the deliverables listed in the milestone table.
+We have finished the first milestone of this project ([Milestone 1 of ScoutCoinFabrik PoC](https://github.com/w3f/Grants-Program/blob/master/applications/ScoutCoinFabrik.md#milestone-1-proof-of-concept)), accomplishing all the deliverables listed in the milestone table.

+Please note, however, that this milestone is the second grant associated with the same project: [ScoutCoinFabrik](https://github.com/CoinFabrik/web3-grant).
+The first grant focused on the tool’s PoC, and in this second grant we aim to develop a prototype.

 ## Development Roadmap :nut_and_bolt: